 Forward-thinking residential developers design site plans and layouts that are new, fresh, aesthetically pleasing, and challenge traditional aesthetic standards without sacrificing function.

 Always hire the right site plan developers for your projects.
 Take the time to look over, reconsider, and redesign an aspect of the project, if necessary.
-The finished residential development project will take years to finish and will be home to countless families and individuals over decades.
+The residential development project will take years to finish and will be home to countless families and individuals over decades.

 Remember: the residential development project you initiate will bear your company's name on it.
 Make sure any construction project you approve meets your high standards.

-Identify and Eliminate Wastes of Space in the Design Phase
+Identify and eliminate wastes of space in the design phase

 Residential development site plans, layouts, and schematics should be of efficient design and be void of as many empty spaces as possible.
 Open spaces serve no utility function, act as aesthetic blight, and limit the amount of profitable construction that can be built.

-Corner lots cost more money to build, sell at relatively lower prices than other houses, and are usually the last to sell.
+Consider limiting the number of unnecessary intersections in your residential development site plan too.
+Doing so can cut down on the number of corner lots which cost more money to build, sell at relatively lower prices than other houses, and are usually the last to sell because they are not aesthetically pleasing or popular with potential homeowners.
 Aspire to have subdivision lots facing both sides of the street to cut down or eliminate empty corner lots where no house faces the street.

 Long before construction begins on a residential development project, your company should be technically sure if such a project can be legally undertaken.

 Will you be able to source enough capital to start and finish the project?
 Will you have geographic studies conducted to determine what kinds of rocks and minerals are present on the land?
 Will the building materials you source conflict with constructing on the existing terrain?
+You should understand the terrain and how your company may have to compensate before construction starts.

 It is never good to assume when it comes to business transactions.
 There may be houses, lots, or portions of land on the property where you plan to build your residential development project that could be owned by other entities.